Approximate inference of marginals using the IBIA framework: Introduction

 The recently proposed \textit{incremental build-infer-approximate} (IBIA) framework~\citep{IBIAPR} uses a different approach.
-It converts the PGM into a sequence of calibrated clique tree forests (SCTF) with clique sizes bounded to a user-defined value. \citet{IBIAPR} show that the normalization constant (NC) of clique beliefs in the last CTF in the sequence is the estimate of the partition function of the overall distribution.
+It converts the PGM into a sequence of calibrated clique tree forests (SCTF) with clique sizes bounded to a user-defined value. \citet{IBIAPR} show that the normalization constant (NC) of clique beliefs in the last CTF in the sequence is a good approximation of the partition function of the overall distribution.
 This framework has two main advantages.
 Firstly, since it is based on clique trees and not loopy graphs, the belief propagation step is non-iterative.
 Therefore, it is fast and has no issues related to convergence.
-Secondly, it provides an easy control of the accuracy complexity trade-off using two user-defined parameters.
+Secondly, it provides an easy control of the accuracy complexity trade-off using two user-defined parameters and hence can be used in anytime manner.
 However, the framework in~\citet{IBIAPR} cannot be used to infer marginals.
 This is because only the clique beliefs in the last CTF account for all factors in the PGM.
 Beliefs in all other CTFs account for a subset of factors and thus, cannot be used for inference of marginals.

 \textbf{Contributions of this work:} In this paper, we propose a method for marginal inference that uses the IBIA framework.
 We show that the approximation algorithm used in this framework preserves the within-clique beliefs.
 Based on this property, we modify the data structure generated by IBIA to add links between adjacent CTFs.
 We refer to the modified data structure as a \textit{sequence of linked clique tree forests} (SLCTF).
-We propose a heuristic belief update algorithm that re-calibrates all CTFs in the sequence such that the updated beliefs account for all factors in the PGM.
-Results for several UAI benchmark sets show that our method gives either better or comparable accuracy when compared to the existing variational and sampling based methods, with competitive runtimes.
+We propose a heuristic belief update algorithm that back-propagates beliefs from the last CTF to the previous CTFs via the links and re-calibrates each CTF so that the updated beliefs account for all factors in the PGM.
+We also propose a greedy heuristic for the choice of links used for belief update.
+Results for several UAI benchmark sets show that our method gives an accuracy that is better than or comparable to the existing variational and sampling based methods, with competitive runtimes.

 For the special case of BNs, we show that if the incremental build step in IBIA is performed in the topological order of variables then (a) the estimated partition function is guaranteed to be one if no evidence variables are present (b) the prior marginals of all variables are consistent across all CTFs in the sequence and (c) once all the evidence variables have been added to the SLCTF, the posterior marginals of variables in subsequent CTFs are consistent.
 Our results show that using the topological ordering for BNs leads to better estimates of partition function, prior marginals and posterior marginals in most benchmarks.